bhrott/my-bat-belt/README.md

 [functional-components-vs-stateless-functional-components-vs-stateless-components](https://tylermcginnis.com/functional-components-vs-stateless-functional-components-vs-stateless-components/): article about component types.

 ### iOS / Swift
 [RNCryptor](https://github.com/RNCryptor/RNCryptor): CCCryptor (AES encryption) wrappers for iOS and Mac in Swift.

 [keychain-swift](https://github.com/evgenyneu/keychain-swift): Helper functions for saving text in Keychain securely for iOS, OS X, tvOS and watchOS.

+## NodeJS
+[serverless](https://serverless.com/): Serverless is your toolkit for deploying and operating serverless architectures.
+Focus on your application, not your infrastructure.

 ## Articles